 - Unlike the corporate world, where board members are generally appointed to a Board of Directors for their expertise in a given business field, the port Board of Directors may be political appointees or elected officials, typically with little or no background in ports.
 This presents an additional responsibility for the port director – educating the board members.

 - Decision-making can be laborious.
 The public port Board of Directors may not be empowered to make major decisions.
-For example, to effect an agreement longer than 3 years and over a specific dollar threshold, it is necessary that the port director in Los Angeles seek approval from its Board of Directors, then by the City of Los Angeles Chief Administrative Officer, then by a committee of the Los Angeles City Council, then by the elected City Council.
+For example, to effect an agreement of longer than three years and over a specific dollar threshold, it is necessary that the port director in Los Angeles seek approval from its Board of Directors, then from the City of Los Angeles Chief Administrative Officer, then from a committee of the Los Angeles City Council, then from the elected City Council.
 Unless the mayor’s office approves of the agreement or expenditure, this process does not even get started.
 Los Angeles probably represents one extreme as far as a bureaucratic decision-making process.
 Like the Port of Long Beach, other port boards are empowered to make a final decision and only require annual budget approval from its City Council.
-Regardless, decision-making by public port boards often has political connotations that require the executive team to balance competing interests and coordinate extensively with their overseeing governmental authority.
+Regardless, decision-making by public port boards often has political connotations that require the executive team to balance competing interests and coordinate extensively with their overseeing government authority.